-Multiple reasons could contribute to your laptop keyboard not working.
-It could be the dirt stuck in the keys, connectors, compressed air, or any potential physical damage that has cut off the connection between the keyboard and your device.
+Your laptop keyboard may not work for various reasons.
+It could be dirt stuck in the keys, connectors, compressed air, or any potential physical damage that has cut off the connection between the keyboard and your device.
 So if you are trying to work on your laptop and your keyboard is not working, then you can use the onscreen keyboard.
 Here are the steps to launch and use the onscreen keyboard.

 Step 1: Launch settings from the main menu, and in the settings window, select the option of ‘ease of access.’